sitepoint/nrelate-related-content/readme.txt

 Once you activate the plugin, nrelate will start analyzing your website.
 Related content should show up within two hours.

 == Screenshots ==

+1. Related thumbnails
+2. Hovering on a related thumbnail
+3. Text list

 == Changelog ==